 - Meanwhile, peel and cut the carrots.
 1/2 cup of raw carrot is high oxalate, so boil separately and discard cooking water if Oxalate Intolerant.

 - Either cube the rutabagas into ½ inch cubes or use a Brieftons Spiralizer to make the rutabagas into noodles.

 - Add carrots and rutabaga to pot and continue to simmer on medium heat until tender.
 About 15-20 minutes.

 - Add baby arugula to pot to wilt and turn off stove.
+If you cooked carrots separately, you can add them now.
 Let sit for 5 minutes.